smyng91/LiquidAirPlant/README.md

 Please cite the following paper if you reference/use the code
 > Energy

-**Feel free to use the code as needed.
-If you improve the model/code, you can fork the code and submit pull requests.**
+**Feel free to use/improve the code/model as needed and submit pull requests.**

 ## Dependencies
 * [MATLAB 2021a or above](https://www.mathworks.com/products/matlab.html)
 * [CoolProp for MATLAB](http://www.coolprop.org/coolprop/wrappers/MATLAB/index.html)
-*